sav-che/TL-2/Authors/Caro, Hugo {std. H. Caro}.md

-> [!cite] BHL link: this entry starts at [page 419](https://www.biodiversitylibrary.org/item/103861#page/429/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 419](https://www.biodiversitylibrary.org/page/33266726) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Caro, Hugo (1875-x), German botanist, born 13 Jan 1875 at Nakel (Prov.
 Posen), of jewish religion, educated in the Kgl.
-Gymnasium in Nakel and the Askanian Gymnasium in Berlin, studied pharmacy in Berlin, "Staatsprüfung" 1900, further studies in natural sciences in Heidelberg until 1902, "Inaugural-Dissertation" at the Ruprecht-Karls-Universität at Heidelberg. (*H. Caro*).
+Gymnasium in Nakel and the Askanian Gymnasium in Berlin, studied pharmacy in Berlin, "Staatsprüfung" 1900, further studies in natural sciences in Heidelberg until 1902, "Inaugural-Dissertation" at the Ruprecht-Karls-Universität at Heidelberg.
+**Abbreviated name**: *H. Caro*

 #### Herbarium and types